ra559/cis106/guides/Cloud-Ubuntu-Setup-CIS-106.md

    3. Markdown Preview Enhanced
    4. Markdown PDF
    5. Markdown TOC
-   6. Markdown Converter
-   7. PDF Preview
+   6. PDF Preview
-   8. Code Spell Checker
+   7. Code Spell Checker

+# Replace Gnome 3 with Gnome Classic
+1. Run this command: `sudo update-alternatives --config x-session-manager`
+2. In the options that will be presented to you choose: `/usr/lib/gnome-flashback/gnome-flashback-metacity`
+3. Log out and log back in.